Palisades Charter High School: History

 In 1989 20/20 aired an episode about the students of Palisades High School.
 Howard Rosenberg of the Los Angeles Times wrote that "Palisades High School is characterized here as both an institution of high academic performance and high drug and alcohol use.
 What 20/20 doesn't ask tonight is how both are possible at the same school."

 Circa 1992 there were so few students that LAUSD was considering closing the school.
 Pali High parents, principal Merle Price, and Pali High staff decided to advocate for making the school into a charter school.
 In 1993 the school, along with three feeder elementary schools, received approval from the Los Angeles Board of Education to become a charter school.
 This was the first time a group of schools in California became charter schools.
 The school asked students to abide by a behavior code and instituted new academic programs.
 By 1998 student enrollment recovered: it had 200 students previously attending private schools.

 This school was the focus of a false email chain letter started around 2002.
 The message falsely claimed that a satiric message to parents about student truancies and homework problems was actually on the school's answering machine.
-The message was originally written in response to parent outrage that students who skipped class more than ten days per 90-schoolday semester (not counting legitimate absences, like sickness) could receive a failing grade in that class.
-This was reported on several web sites, including Snopes, and BreakTheChain.org.
+The message was originally written in response to parent outrage that students who skipped class more than 10 days per 90-schoolday semester (not counting legitimate absences, like sickness) could receive a failing grade in that class.
+The hoax was covered on several websites, including Snopes, and BreakTheChain.org.

+Palisades fire

+During the January 2025 Southern California wildfires, the Palisades Fire damaged parts of the school, forcing it to temporarily close.
+The school was not in session when the fires occurred, due to it taking place during their winter break.
+It was estimated that about 40 percent of the campus had sustained damages or been destroyed.
+Much of the school's main buildings, including the gym, aquatic center, and baseball field stayed intact.
+In a subsequent press release, Principal Pamela Magee stated the school would be temporarily be transitioning to online learning, while the school searches for a temporary campus to hold instruction until it is deemed safe to return.

+School officials worked with the City of Santa Monica to establish an interim campus at the former Sears building in Downtown Santa Monica.
+The building had been unoccupied since it closed in 2017.
+Dubbed "Pali South", it opened in April that year after significant renovations.
+The school plans to continue using the interim campus for the rest of the fall 2025 semester, and intends to return to their main campus in January of 2026.